IMF warns United States against protectionist trade policies

 The IMF also expressed concern about the growing market power of some of the largest U.S. “superstar” corporations and said that there was a “clear role” for applying antitrust policies or increased regulation.

-It did not name any firms, but IMF officials in the past have cited concerns with the market concentration wielded by large technology firms such as Alphabet Inc’s Google (GOOGL.O), Amazon.com Inc (AMZN.O) Apple Inc (AAPL.O) and Facebook (FB.O).
+It did not name any firms, but IMF officials in the past have cited concerns with the market concentration wielded by large technology firms such as Alphabet Inc’s Google, Amazon.com Inc Apple Inc and Facebook.

 The IMF said the United States needed to combat price discrimination, supply restrictions or predatory pricing that could arise from increased market concentration, and should fairly tax “supernormal” profits resulting from such power.